onc-healthit/lantern-front-end/README.md

 Then go to `localhost:8090`

 ### Starting Services Behind SSL-Inspecting Proxy
 If you are operating behind a proxy that does SSL-Inspection, yarn needs to be configured with the certificates that are used by the proxy in the image.
 Currently, the `docker build` command requires a `certs` directory as an argument to the `Dockerfile`.
-If you are operating behind an SSL-Inspecting proxy **you will have to copy your certificates into this directory.**
+If you are operating behind an SSL-Inspecting proxy **you will have to copy your certificates into this directory.** The `Dockerfile` also expects that the root certificate will exist as part of the file `ca-certificates.crt`.

 ### Pushing to the Docker Hub Repository
 To push the front-end to our [Docker Hub public repository](https://hub.docker.com/repository/docker/onchealthit/lantern-front-end), run: